lucasbasquerotto/cloud/README.md

 The default location of the pod repository directory is `<node_base_dir>/<pod_name>/main` (in which `node_base_dir` is the value of the property `base_dir` defined in the node), but may change based on the values of the properties `base_dir` and `flat` in the pod definition; these properties and their descriptions can be seen in the [schema for the environment file](schemas/env.schema.yml)).

+If the node in which the pod is present is local, it will print the local pod directory instead (inside the container).
+It should be something like: `/main/files/cloud/ctxs/my_context/pods/pod_1` (for `pod_1`, mapped to the pod key, not the name, in case the name is defferent than the key, because different nodes may have pods with the same name, but the same pod key will have always the same repository) or, if the pod repository is mapped to another directory, something like `/main/dev/repos/pod` (assuming it's mapped to the directory `repos/pod`).

 **3. [Stage 1 - Task 3] Run the task `test_skip`, that just skips the execution**

-The task runs for all hosts, but because its type is `skip`, it does nothing.
+The task runs for all hosts, but because its type is `skip`, it does nothing (is skipped).

 **4. [Stage 2 - Task 1] Run the task `test_echo` in the specified node**